minjong-ha/minjong-ha.github.io/docs/_posts/2023-02-06-debian-packaging.markdown

 Now you have openal-soft source codes with git.
 Since it does not remote origin, you cat allocate it to your personam repackaging git repository.

+Rest of the tasks is same as I wrote in previous section.
+You can update the source codes or configuration and run 'dpkg-buildpackage -us -uc -b' to create repackaged deb.
+Just don't forget to change debian/changelog and debian/control.

 ## Appendix
 <!-- Appendix -->